 We’re behind the World’s Children’s Prize

-The WCP program was founded in the year 2000 and is run by Swedish non-profit the World’s Children’s Prize Foundation (WCPF).
-The WCPF receives funding from bodies including the Swedish Postcode Lottery, Sida (Swedish International Development Cooperation Agency), Forum Syd, H.M.
-Queen Silvia’s Care About the Children Foundation, the Survé Family Foundation, Giving Wings and eWork.
+The WCP program is run by Swedish non-profit the World’s Children’s Prize Foundation (WCPF).
+The WCPF receives funding from bodies including the Swedish Postcode Lottery, Forum Syd and Sida (Swedish International Development Cooperation Agency), H.M.
+Queen Silvia’s Care About the Children Foundation, The Julia & Hans Rausing Trust and the Survé Family Foundation.
 The WCPF has received the highest possible rating in the annual review of non-profit organisations carried out by Charity Ratings.

 > WCPF 2015 Annual Report (in Swedish)> Ethical policy